EmergentMind/nix-config/docs/remotebootstrap.md

 In the `let` statement we define `fullUserConfig` using `lib.optionalAttrs`<sup>2</sup> which takes in two inputs.
 If the first input is `true` then the function will return the second input, an attribute set.

-In our case, the conditional input is `(!(lib.hasAttr "isMinimal" configVars))`. `hasAttr`<sup>3</sup> returns true if the set `configVars` has an attribute named `isMinimal`.
-However, we've wrapped our `hasAttr` call with `!( )`, effectively saying _not_ the value returned by the contents in the brackets.
-The result of all this being that when `isMinimal` is `false`, `optionalAttrs` will return the provided set to `fullUserConfig`.
+In our case, the conditional input is `(!configVars.isMinimal)`.
+The result being that when `isMinimal` is `false`, `optionalAttrs` will return the provided set of attributes to `fullUserConfig`.
 However, if `isMinimal` is `true`, `optionalAttrs` will return an empty set, `{}`.

-All of the attributes we provide in the set should be options we only want when our full user configuration is required.
+All of the attributes we provide in the `fullUserConfig` set should be options we only want when our full user configuration is required.
 These include:

-- `users.mutableUsers = false;` - this needs to be false for sops to work in our full config but conversely needs to be true for our minimal configuration so that we can manipulate the basic users correctly during the remote bootstrapping process
 - `users.users.${configVars.username}.sopsHashedPasswordFile;` - although `sopsHashedPasswordFile` is defined earlier in the file, it will only have a meaningful value if sops is working, which will only be the case when the full config is being built.
 - the two lines related to home-manager - we won't bother using home-manager for the minimal install, which will cut down immensely on the installation size because the majority of programs used in our full-config are declared through home-manager.

-With that out of the way, we come to the `in` statement where we define `config` using `lib.recursiveUpdate`<sup>4</sup>.
+With that out of the way, we come to the `in` statement where we define `config` using `lib.recursiveUpdate`<sup>3</sup>.
 As we know from using this function in `nixos-installer/flake.nix`, it will merge two attribute set inputs.
 In this case, we input our `fullUserConfig` from the `let` statement and for the second input we declare our set of attributes that we want regardless of what value `isMinimal` is set to.

 There are a three things particularly noteworthy regarding this section of the config because they caused some hurdles and confusion.

-First, `recursiveUpdate` is a recursive variant of the attribute update operator `//`<sup>5</sup>.
+First, `recursiveUpdate` is a recursive variant of the attribute update operator `//`<sup>4</sup>.
 The recursion in `recursiveUpdate` will stop "when one of the attribute values is not an attribute set, in which case the right hand side value is takes precedence of the left hand side value."
 In an early iterative of this file we used `//` in error to merge `fullUserConfig` with the second set.
 What happened was that regardless of whether `isMinimal` was true or not, the `users.users.${configVars.username}` options from the second attribute set were always used.
 The reason for this is quite subtle; consider the following examples:

 ```nix
 foo = {